Available for poetry performances from 10 minutes to 40 minutes

 Presentations on poetry designed for Bookgroups (1 hour)

-30 minute presentation of poems by myself and other poets, with comments on poetic conventions (rhyme, free verse), followed by 30 minutes Q&A.
+30 minute presentation of poems by myself and other poets, with comments on poetic conventions (rhyme, form, free verse), followed by 30 minutes Q&A.

 Choose from the following subjects: